eepdnaclk/ML-AI/README.md

 ### Companies with main focus on data

 <ul>
-  [John Keells-Octave](https://www.keells.com/octave/) - Octave is a data science division of JKH.
-But recently there is some work related to Computer Vision such as identifying vegetables/crops quality. bla
+  <li>[John Keells-Octave](https://www.keells.com/octave/) - Octave is a data science division of JKH.
+But recently there is some work related to Computer Vision such as identifying vegetables/crops quality.
+  <li> blah
 </ul>

 ### Companies with a data division